What does the Bible say about work?

 In Ecclesiastes 2:4-11, King Solomon talks about trying to find the meaning of life through projects and work.
 Even though he was able to feel somewhat satisfied by a job well done, his final conclusion was this: "Yet when I surveyed all that my hands had done and what I had toiled to achieve, everything was meaningless, a chasing after the wind; nothing was gained under the sun."

 Our true value can only be found in our identity in Christ.
 It is only because of God that we have opportunities to accomplish anything at all (Philippians 4:13).
 Keep that perspective!
 Yes, work is good.
 Doing excellent work is awesome.
 But it's not everything there is to life.
-And our accomplishments are not the definition of who we are.
+And our experiences are not the definition of who we are.

 Is there any reason NOT to work while I'm going to school?

-The only reasons that you might want to avoid getting a job while you go to school are:
+If you want to work, the only reasons that you might want to avoid getting a job while you go to school are:

 1. If your parents have said that they do not want you to work while you go to school.
 Colossians 3:20 says to "obey your parents in everything, for this pleases the Lord."
 So they really have the final say.